National Clinic Access Project

 The National Clinic Access Project provides on-site security assessments and provides training to clinic staff in security procedures.

 Litigation Strategy and Assistance

-The Feminist Majority Foundation's legal team won a precedent-setting U.S. Supreme Court ruling in June 1994, establishing the constitutional right for clinics to secure buffer safety zones in Madsen v.
-Women's Health Clinic.
-Today, just over 40% of all clinics in the country are protected by buffer zones, effectively helping to stem anti-abortion violence.
+The Feminist Majority Foundation's legal team won a precedent-setting U.S. Supreme Court ruling in June 1994, establishing the constitutional right for clinics to secure buffer safety zones.
+We provide pro bono legal assistance to some besieged clinics.